 Design of the 2000

 Starting in 1990, two South African firearms engineers, Tony Neophytou and Wilmore Stead, began working on a radical shotgun design to fix the problems addressed above.
-Bullpup firearms, in which the action is located behind the trigger group and alongside the shooter’s face, so there is no wasted space in the buttstock, had been around for almost a hundred years and the previous, most well known, bullpup layout shotgun, the 10-pound, 26-inch overall, High Standard Model 10, had been designed (albeit unsuccessfully) in the 1950s.
+Bullpup firearms, in which the action is located behind the trigger group and alongside the shooter’s face so there is no wasted space in the buttstock, had been around for almost 100 years and the previous, most well known bullpup layout shotgun, the 10 pound, 26 inch overall High Standard Model 10 had been designed (albeit unsuccessfully) in the 1950s.

-And in a move completely different from any other shotgun at the time, the pair gave their design a fixed breechface and moved the entire barrel forward to cycle rounds manually through a pump-action.
-This pump action moves the opposite of how traditional shotguns operate.
-In other words, instead of racking the pump back and then forward to load a round, on the NeoStead you pump forward and then back to load and fire.
+And in a move completely different from any other shotgun at the time, the pair gave their design a fixed breechface and moved the entire barrel forward to cycle rounds manually through a pump action.
+This pump action moves the opposite of how traditional shotguns operate: in other words, instead of racking the pump back and then forward to load a round, the NeoStead pumps forward and then back to load and fire.

-After ten years of development and testing, Truvelo Armory of Midrand, South Africa placed the NeoStead into production in 2001.
+After 10 years of development and testing, Truvelo Armory of Midrand, South Africa placed the NeoStead into production in 2001.